santiago26/xmpp-blogging-presentation/presentation.rst

 Give us decentralization!
 -------------------------

+not sure about this slide: we also might want to use DHT here instead of "each user is a server" model which seem to be more reliable, but...

 * PubSub queuening
 * each user can become a server now!
 * different devices of the same user can become a cluster
 * third-party services which can provide fault tolerance can work in a plug&play manner...

 ----